Workers-Coin/workers-coin/README.md

 If you have errors on this step about not being able to find the following static libraries, you may need to update your cmake.
 Open 'Visual Studio Installer' and click 'Update'.

-- `MSBuild TurtleCoin.sln /p:Configuration=Release /m`
+- `MSBuild WorkersCoin.sln /p:Configuration=Release /m`

 The binaries will be in the `src/Release` folder when you are complete.

 - `cd src`
 - `cd Release`
-- `TurtleCoind.exe --version`
+- `WorkersCoind.exe --version`

 #### Raspberry Pi 3 B+ (AARCH64/ARM64)
 The following images are known to work.
 Your operation system image **MUST** be 64 bit.